-There are seven other Jake Koopee pots in this collection and they span much of his short 21-year career.
+There are eight other Jake Koopee pots in this collection and they span much of his short 21-year career.

 Two (1994-11 and 1995-14) are fairly traditional and indicate his exceptional early promise.
 Three (2008-04a, b, & c) are odd little plainware pieces done to demonstrate the possibilities of Hopi clay.
 A tile (2010-02) is well done but does not test Jake’s full ability.
-The seventh pot (2004-08) is of ordinary shape but extraordinary decoration and demonstrates the full flowering of Jake’s eye for color and creative design.
+The last two pots (2004-08 and 2016-06) are of ordinary shape but extraordinary decoration and demonstrate the full flowering of Jake’s eye for color and creative design.

 Even within this group vase 2013-08 is exceptional.
 Its form, finish, and firing, and its detailed, elegant design stand as a testimony to his creative genius.
 Jake died tragically in June of 2011, age 41.
 He left more monumental examples of his work, but to my eye vase 2013-08 is as fine a pot by him as I have seen.